 -

-The Computational Sensing team at MERL is seeking motivated and qualified individuals to develop algorithms that solve full waveform inversion problems to recovery the material properties and distribution of targets from underground radar imaging modalities such as ground penetrating radar (GPR).
-The project goal is to utilize both analytical and learning-based architectures to generate detailed maps of underground scenes using radar measurements acquired at the surface.
-Ideal candidates should be Ph.D. students and have solid background and publication record in any of the following, or related areas: imaging inverse problems, large-scale optimization, learning-based modeling for imaging, full waveform inversion, seismic imaging, ground penetrating radar.
+The Computational Sensing team at MERL is seeking motivated and qualified individuals to develop algorithms that can perform background oriented Schlieren (BOS) tomography.
+The project goal is to utilize both analytical and learning-based architectures to enable the reconstruction of 3D air flows in an indoor setting from BOS measurements.
+Ideal candidates should be Ph.D. students and have solid background and publication record in any of the following, or related areas: imaging inverse problems, large-scale optimization, learning-based modeling for imaging, Schlieren tomography, physics informed neural networks.
 Publication of the results produced during our internships is expected.
 The duration of the internships is anticipated to be 3-6 months.
 Start date is flexible.

-- Research Areas: Applied Physics, Computational Sensing, Machine Learning
+- Research Areas: Computational Sensing, Dynamical Systems, Machine Learning, Optimization

 - Host: Hassan Mansour